 Also, you should always use non-breaking spaces before punctuation marks (exclamation marks, colons) as well as space separators for numbers where English uses commas (e.g. 10,000 becomes 10 000).
 All these details could be easy to overlook, but they are still part of good localization.

 When it comes to translation and localization, context is the king.
 Start by taking into consideration that you share your game, other product, or service to a completely new market.
 A market that has other values, customs, and rules.

 That’s why is important to provide translators with all the context you can, so they can completely understand your product and give a great output.

 Like other languages – for example, German and Spanish, French has the formal pronoun for “you” (“vous” in official settings and “tu” in more informal situations).
 The titles can be used to demonstrate respect to the interlocutor.

 Test your game/app/website before launching

-Technically, Game Localization Testing – or Localization Quality Assurance (LQA) – is the last step when of the translation and localization process.
+Technically, Game Localization Testing – or Localization Quality Assurance (LQA) – is the last step when in the translation and localization process.
 It is essential when focusing on language testing, translation quality assessment, and UI/UX features.